spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Generator.md

-To make the integration easier there is the possibility to use a yo generator to avoid the manual addition.
+To make the integration easier there is the possibility to use a yo generator to avoid manual additional steps in your project.

 ## Installation